openebs-archive/openebs-docs/docs/jivaguide.md

 }
 ```

 You cannot delete latest snapshot from the list.
-Latest snapshot can be find by going to volume-head details and check the `parent` field.
-The value showing in `parent` field is the latest snapshot name .
-In the above, `c074ff10-4780-4222-8042-86baffa3436f` is the latest snapshot.
+Latest snapshot can be found by going to volume-head details and check the `parent` field.
+The value displayed in `parent` field is the latest snapshot name .
+In the above snippet, `c074ff10-4780-4222-8042-86baffa3436f` is the latest snapshot.
 You can delete remaining snapshots.

 Delete a snapshot using the following command